-Our method is most similar to the elastic rods model [Bergou et al. 2008; Bergou et al. 2010], which computes the material frame as the minimizer of elastic energy of the curve.
+Our method to control bending is most similar to the elastic rods model [Bergou et al. 2008; Bergou et al. 2010], which computes the material frame as the minimizer of elastic energy of the curve.
 They use these material frames to compute the bending and twisting energies along the rod.
-However, this formulation introduces rotation during simple motion of a curl, such as a walk cycle, shown in Figure 2 top.
-This rotation can be removed by increasing the material's stiffnesses, but this change leads to wire-like behavior (see video).
+However, the formulation of Bergou et al. introduces rotation during simple motion of a curl, such as a walk cycle, shown in Figure 2 top.
+This rotation can be removed by increasing the material's stiffnesses, but this change leads to wirelike behavior (see video).